 It was September 24th, 1960; I remember that day well.
 It was a Saturday, and since I didn’t have anything going on, I decided to turn on the TV and watch my old Howdy Doody friends.
 There was good old Buffalo Bob in his mustard colored suit.
 But something was wrong.
-He wasn’t standing in front of the Peanut Gallery asking that familiar question he’d asked for the last thirteen years, ”Say, Kids, What time is it?”
-Instead he was rummaging around in what looked like a storeroom.
-He picked up an object, and said to himself, “TV Forecast Award.”
+He wasn’t standing in front of the Peanut Gallery asking that familiar question he’d asked for the last thirteen years, “Say, Kids, what time is it?”
+Instead, he was rummaging around in what looked like a storeroom.
+He picked up an object and said to himself, “TV Forecast Award.”
 Then, as if he just noticed we were there, he said, “Ah, Hi Boys and Girls.
 Well kids.
 This is our two-thousand-three-hundred and forty-third Howdy Doody Show.
 And kids, it’s also our last Howdy Doody Show.”
-At that moment my heart stopped.
-Buffalo Bob went on saying, “You know, after almost thirteen years, the Howdy Doody Show will end today.”
+At that moment, my heart stopped.
+Buffalo Bob went on to say, “You know, after almost thirteen years, the Howdy Doody Show will end today.”
 I was in shock!

 It just couldn’t be, not Howdy Doody.
 Even as the different characters were packing up, and Buffalo Bob sang the “Goodbye Song,” and didn’t say “see you next Saturday,” I still didn’t believe it was the end.
-It wasn’t until the ever mute Clarabell the Clown, in a tight close-up, looking straight into the camera, with tears in his eyes, and said, “Goodbye kids,” that I knew it was really over.
+It wasn’t until the ever-mute Clarabell the Clown, in a tight close-up, looking straight into the camera, with tears in his eyes, said, “Goodbye, kids,” that I knew it was really over.

-Perhaps you could say that I was a little too self-centered; but I actually blamed myself for the shows ending.
-However, the fact was that it wasn’t just me; it was also my fellow Baby-Boomers who had also stopped watching.
-In addition, that simple program we had grown-up with wasn’t attracting the new generation; they had so many more options on what to watch.
+Perhaps you could say that I was a little too self-centered, but I actually blamed myself for the show’s ending because I hadn’t been watching.
+However, the fact was that it wasn’t just me; it was also my fellow Baby Boomers who had stopped watching.
+In addition, this simple program that we grew up with wasn’t attracting the new generation; they had many more options to watch.

 The truth was that the Howdy Doody Show had already been in a slow decline, well before that fateful Saturday in 1960.
-It was on Friday June 15, 1956, that Howdy ended its hallmark five day a week programing; to just once a week, on Saturday mornings at 10 o’clock.
-So it wasn’t too much of a surprise when the cast was told of the show’s cancelation.
+It was on Friday, June 15, 1956, that Howdy ended its hallmark five-day-a-week programming, reducing it to just once a week, on Saturday mornings at 10 o’clock.
+So it shouldn’t have been much of a surprise to the cast when they were told that the show was being canceled.

-In an interview Bob Smith stated; that although he was disappointed on being canceled, he concluded, “It was a pretty good run.”
-Smith also added, ”How many can say they were on a TV show that had lasted thirteen-years.”
+In an interview, Bob Smith stated that although he was disappointed about being canceled, he concluded, “It was a pretty good run.”
+Smith also added, ”How many can say they were on a TV show that had lasted thirteen years?”

-Over its thirteen year run, the Howdy Doody Show broadcasted 2,343 episodes, was the first show to be regularly broadcast in color, first television show to be seen nationwide, had an accompanying radio show, and was one of the first programs to market the show’s characters; earning an estimated two-hundred million dollars.
+Over its thirteen-year run, the Howdy Doody Show broadcast 2,343 episodes, was the first show to be regularly broadcast in color, the first television show to be seen nationwide, had an accompanying radio show, and was one of the first programs to market the show’s characters, earning an estimated two hundred million dollars in those days’ money.
 In the history of American television, Howdy Doody sits right up there with the other greats of the “Golden Age of Television,” like Milton Berle and Sid Caesar.

 Time to get on with our lives

-When the taping had ended on that final show in 1960 and the lights and cameras had been turned off; the cast and crew said their tearful goodbyes.
-They were sad that their thirteen year run had ended; but they knew it was time to move on.
-The Howdy Doody Show had been fun, but it was however, just a job.
+When the taping had ended on that final show in 1960 and the lights and cameras had been turned off, the cast and crew said their tearful goodbyes.
+They were sad that their thirteen-year run had come to an end, but they knew it was time to move on.
+The Howdy Doody Show had been fun, but it was, however, just a job.

 William LeCornec (Chief Thunderthud) decided to go back to his home state of California, and Puppeteer Lee Carney would eventually also settle in California.
-Lew Anderson (Clarabell) put away his clown make-up and suit and returned to his music; continuing to work in New York as an arranger and musician.
+Lew Anderson (Clarabell) put away his clown makeup and suit and returned to his music career.
+Anderson began working in New York as an arranger and musician.
 Bobby Nicholson (Clarabell #2 and Corny Cobb) partnered with Howdy producer Roger Muir to form a TV production company.
-One of their most popular and well known shows was The Newly Wed Game.
+One of their most popular and well-known shows was The Newly Wed Game.

 When asked about their involvement with the Howdy Doody Show, they said that it wasn’t their best work.
 However, even though they didn’t consider Howdy Doody as their best, they would become very important in the future of Howdy and the other puppets from the show.